waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     *   **Current Conclusion:** The tool is correct.
 The system-flagged unseen tiles are unreachable due to an unseen obstacle, most likely the `CUT_TREE` at (8, 25).
     *   **Alternative Hypothesis:** The tool's A* or map parsing logic contains a subtle flaw that fails on this specific map's layout, possibly missing a traversable tile type or special movement rule.
     *   **Test to Disprove:** If I obtain HM01 Cut, use it on the tree at (8, 25), and the unseen tiles are *still* unreachable, then this alternative hypothesis becomes highly likely.
 At that point, I MUST perform a full diagnostic on the `reachability_analyzer` tool using `run_code` with print statements to trace its logic on this map's XML data.

+# VII.
+Process Failures & Course Corrections
+*   **Delayed Data Management (Turn 19603-19665):** Repeatedly failed to follow the "Immediate Action" principle.
+I identified that the Farfetch'd puzzle was unsolved but did not update my notepad or strategy for over 10 turns.
+This led to wasted time operating on a failed hypothesis. **Correction:** All data management (notepad, markers, agent/tool fixes) MUST be the first action in any turn where a new discovery is made.
+*   **Failure to Implement Strategy (Turn 19615-19665):** Devised a sound multi-marker strategy for the Farfetch'd puzzle in my notepad but failed to execute it, instead resorting to brute-force attempts.
+This was correctly identified by the Overwatch system. **Correction:** I must trust and follow my own documented plans.
+If a plan exists in the notepad, it must be the primary guide for my actions.